Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 NFC Information Signs

-Something new to the Camino Inglés is the installation of signs by interesting places, utilizing NFC technology, or Near Field Communication.
+Something different on the Camino Inglés is the installation of signs by interesting places, utilizing NFC technology, or Near Field Communication.
 Most newer model cell phones have this technology pre-installed on the device.
 Just go to your settings where you would turn on/off airplane mode, WiFi, etc and you will see something that says, "NFC."
 Enable this setting to use this feature.
 The icon for NFC can be seen in the upper left hand corner in the photo below.
 That is the icon you will be looking for, to enable on your cell phone.

 The information on an interesting site can be accessed whenever you see the following sign along the way.